Thodoris-el/Connectly-Project/README.md

 - ID: each conversation has a unique ID
 - Facebook_id: The facebook ID of the customer
 - Stage: The stage of the conversation
+- Product: the product that the customer bought
 - CreatedAt: Time when the customer was created
 - UpdatedAt: Time when the customer was last updated